R3DRUN3/immunize/README.md

 ## Send-Mail-Report Job
 ### Overview:

-This job is dependent on the completion of the "Immunize" job and is responsible for sending an email report.
+This job is dependent on the completion of the `Immunize` job and is responsible for sending an email report.
 If you dont need this job you can comment it out in the pipeline manifest.
 ### Steps:
 1. **Checkout Repository:**
    - Checks out the repository to access necessary files and scripts.
 2. **Send Mail Report:**
    - Executes a Python script (`send_mail_report.py`) located in the repository, sending a report via email.
-   - Configures email recipient addresses, sender address, and password using secrets.
+   - Configures email recipient addresses, sender address, and password using github action secrets.
 3. **Report Example**:
    - ![report](images/report.png)